CommuniCore: Closure

 In an effort to keep EPCOT updated and vital, CommuniCore was closed in January 1994 to be redesigned into Innoventions, a more eclectic, wild, and corporate-driven take on a Science and Technology pavilion.
 The Stargate Restaurant became the Electric Umbrella, and the Sunrise Terrace was divided into the Pasta Piazza Ristorante and Fountain View Espresso and Bakery.
 In 2001, Pasta Piazza closed; the space sat vacant until 2006, when it was converted into the Epcot Character Connection (then later Epcot Character Spot).
 The Expo Robotics area became The Walt Disney Imagineering Labs (closed in October 1997).
 In June 1998, part of the former "lab" space became Ice Station Cool, which was redecorated and renamed Club Cool, a small Coca-Cola sponsored exhibit where one can try Coca-Cola products from around the world.
 In 1999, Centorium expanded and became MouseGear.

 Even with the closure of CommuniCore, a few elements of the old attraction still remained untouched, with some remaining until Innoventions's closure in September 2019.
 For example, Innoventions West had a large section of the building unchanged from its CommuniCore days up until 2007.
 In the glass-walled hallway behind Pasta Piazza, the original large circular ceiling light fixtures, and the original carpet patterned by the CommuniCore logo were in the shape of the two buildings it housed.
 However, in May 2007 the carpeting and light fixtures were changed.
 Additionally, the original EXIT signs could be seen scattered throughout Innoventions.

 SMRT-1, the robot that interacted with guests in CommuniCore East, was displayed in the Concourse Steakhouse at the Contemporary Resort near the Magic Kingdom until it was later sold after SMRT-1 suffered an accidental fall at the Steakhouse that caused minor damage.

-In 2009, one of the attractions, Compute-A-Coaster, was resurrected conceptually with The Sum of All Thrills, which allowed guests to design their own roller coaster then ride a simulation of their design in a KUKA arm-operated vehicle.
+In 2009, one of the attractions, Compute-A-Coaster, was resurrected conceptually with The Sum of All Thrills, which allowed guests to design their own roller coaster and then ride a simulation of their design in a KUKA arm-operated vehicle.
 It closed on September 14, 2016.

-With the 2019 closure of Innoventions set to result in a drastic re-imagining of Epcot's "Community Core", only the East building will survive.
-However, with the COVID-19 pandemic resulting in changes to the plans for West, a quadrant would be rebuilt under the name CommuniCore Hall and CommuniCore Plaza.
+With the 2019 closure of Innoventions, there was a drastic re-imagining of Epcot's "Community Core", and only the East building survives.
+However, with the COVID-19 pandemic resulting in changes to the plans for West, a quadrant was rebuilt under the name CommuniCore Hall, the exhibition space and CommuniCore Plaza, the festival stage.
+These structures opened in June 2024.